William Wentworth: Education advocate

 He promoted access on the basis of merit rather than religious or social status.
-Speaking in the Legislative Council in September 1849, Wentworth argued for the Government's responsibility to provide education for the masses.No doubt on the subject of education great and deplorable apathy had existed in the colony; but while he wished not to excuse the community from their share of the blame, he must confess that this apathy seemed to him to be more chargeable on the Government than on the public.
+Speaking in the Legislative Council in September 1849, Wentworth asserted the Government's responsibility to provide education for the masses:No doubt on the subject of education great and deplorable apathy had existed in the colony; but while he wished not to excuse the community from their share of the blame, he must confess that this apathy seemed to him to be more chargeable on the Government than on the public.
 If it was the duty of the governments of other colonies to provide education for the people, that duty became infinitely more imperious here.
 If it was the duty of the State to instruct the free and virtuous population of those colonies, how much greater the necessity to enlighten the tainted population of this ... it was the paramount duty of the Government to provide for the instruction of the people, and to reclaim it from the mood taint attaching to it, by elevating and enlightening the minds of its inhabitants.Wentworth was vociferous on the university's secular mandate, declaring that clergy "ought to be excluded altogether from ... [its] management ... its gates must be open to all whether they were disciples of Moses, of Jesus, of Brahmin, of Mohammed, of Vishnu or of Buddha."
-Though not a follower of organised religion, Wentworth agitated for public funds to be granted for a Jewish minister, and was sympathetic to Catholics in the 1820s when Protestantism was the official religion in New South Wales.
+Though not a follower of organised religion, Wentworth agitated for public funds to be granted for a Jewish minister, and was sympathetic to Catholics in the 1820s when Protestantism was official in New South Wales.

-Radical Sydney newspaper The People's Advocate praised Wentworth for his efforts to establish the university.
-The paper saw in it a kind of atonement, perceiving "in some of his recent actions evidence of a latent consciousness of not having discharged, his duty to his country, and of a desire to make some expiation for his culpable neglect, not to use a stronger term."
+The People's Advocate, a radical Sydney newspaper, praised Wentworth for his efforts to establish the university.
+The paper perceived "in some of his recent actions evidence of a latent consciousness of not having discharged, his duty to his country, and of a desire to make some expiation for his culpable neglect, not to use a stronger term."

 It took two attempts on Wentworth's behalf before the plan was finally adopted, culminating in the passage of the University of Sydney Act 1850 (NSW) on 24 September 1850.
 Wentworth was among the first members of the university's senate.

-Wentworth helped endow the university, and donations from Wentworth funded the establishment of the Wentworth Medal in 1854 and the Wentworth Fellowship in 2020.
+Wentworth helped endow the new university.
+Donations he made funded the establishment of the Wentworth Medal in 1854 and the Wentworth Fellowship in 2020.
 The 1972-built Wentworth Building is named after him, and a statue of him stands in the Great Hall.